redhat-openstack/openstack-puppet-modules/README.md

 ##### `config_path`
 The path to the cassandra configuration file.
-If this is undef, it will be changed to /etc/cassandra/default.conf on the RedHat family of operating systems or /etc/cassandra on Ubuntu.
+If this is undef, it will be changed to **/etc/cassandra/default.conf** on the Red Hat family of operating systems or **/etc/cassandra** on Ubuntu.
 Otherwise the user can specify the path name
 (default **undef**).